ancientlives/library/notes/music/classical/Readme.txt

 A collection of notes considering various aspects of classical music.

-This includes many disparate aspects of classical music, but includes aspects such as
+This includes many disparate aspects of classical music.

+#### Contents
 * History of Classical music
 * Composers
   * Biographies